On Lennard-Jones systems with finite range interactions and their asymptotic analysis: Introduction

-This relation is known in the case of convex interaction potentials, see \cite{BGS,GPPS}.
-For Lennard-Jones systems this result was, up to our knowledge, proven before only in the cases $K\in\{1,2\}$, see e.g.~\cite{BG02,BG04}.
+Thus, the formula \eqref{formula-phi} for $\phi$ has a rather explicit expression for the large class of Lennard-Jones type potentials.
+Our result also extends a corresponding formula in the case of convex interaction potentials, see \cite{BGS,GPPS}, to a class of nonconvex interaction potentials.

-Before we present some ideas of the proof for arbitrary $K\in\N$, let us comment on the case $K=2$.
-In the latter case $\phi$ is given by the 'single cell formula' $\phi\equiv J_0^{**}$, where $J_0$ is an effective potential given by the following infimal convolution-type formula, which takes possible oscillations on the lattice-level into account
+Let us recall the following major difference between $K>2$ and the case of nearest and next-to-nearest neighbor interactions, i.e.~$K=2$: In the latter case and for rather general interaction potentials $J_j$, the limiting energy density $\phi$ is given by the 'single cell formula' $\phi\equiv J_0^{**}$, where $J_0$ is an effective potential given by the following infimal convolution-type formula, which takes possible oscillations on the lattice-level into account

 see e.g.~\cite[Remark 3.3]{BG04}.
 With this formula at hand it is not difficult to show that in the case of Lennard-Jones type potentials there are essentially no oscillations on the lattice-level and it holds $\phi(z)=(J_1+J_2)^{**}(z)=J_{CB}^{**}(z)$.
-However, up to our knowledge, there has not been a result in the literature yet which asserts whether or how the formula for the effective potential $J_0$ extends to a larger interaction range.
+However, up to our knowledge, there has not been a result in the literature yet which asserts whether or how the formula for the effective potential $J_0$ extends to a larger interaction range, i.e., to $K>2$.

-A key idea for general finite range interactions is to split the energy into sub-systems, which are then considered separately.
-We decompose the energy $H_n$ as